GGP1/kure/README.md

 ### Backups

-We highly encourage to keep a backup of both the database and the key file (in case it's used) in an external hard drive.

 The user can opt to **serve** the database on a **local server** (`kure backup --http --port 8080`) or create a **file** backup (`kure backup --path path/to/file`).

 ### Restoration